 This sounds complicated but is actually pretty simple, and is similar to the system used in the Mitsubishi Outlander PHEV – just with a smaller battery.
 Honda also say it brings big efficiencies – the Jazz’s official 62.8 mpg fuel economy and 102g/km of CO2 is down around 20g/km on the old automatic-equipped Jazz and compares well to other petrol-only superminis, but is notably behind the 98g/km of the new hybrid Toyota Yaris.

 The technology also makes the Jazz drive like an electric car, which is a bit weird when other makers are striving to make their EVs behave like they’ve got traditional engines.
-But for anyone who has ever driven an electric car will tell you, this is a good thing, as it means you get virtually silent and effortless performance from a stop and around town.
+But as anyone who has ever driven an electric car will tell you, this is a good thing, as it means you get virtually silent and effortless performance from a stop and around town.

 Carry on driving gently and the Honda does a good job of being relaxing too.
 You only hear the engine when you really try to wring out some more acceleration out of it, such as when joining a motorway or overtaking.